We Need Your Help

 6. Stay on Top of Wikipedia

 The on-going Folklore in Wikipedia Project calls on members to improve the quantity, coverage, and quality of Wikipedia pages on folklore-studies topics.
-Join the discussion group for support and resources, including how-to guides, whether you’re a seasoned Wikipedia editor or a beginner.
+Log in to the AFS Member Portal to join the discussion group for support and resources, including how-to guides, whether you’re a seasoned Wikipedia editor or a beginner.